 L T P J C

 3 0 2 0 4

-SDG 4,9
+SDO 3 , 4, 9

-D ''' Data Book / Code Pre-requisite courses - book (If any) -
+Pre-requisite courses Data Book / Code 1 book (If any)

-Cours Course Objectives: The p urpose of taking this course is to: 1 understand and apply the concepts of eigenvalues, eigenvectors, and matrix transformations to solve real-world linear algebra problems relevant to computing and data sciences.
+Cours se Objectives: The p urpose of taking this course is to: 1 understand and apply the concepts of eigenvalues, eigenvectors, and matrix transformations to solve real-world linear algebra problems relevant to computing and data sciences.
 2 develop proficiency in vector spaces, subspaces, and matrix decomposition techniques (LU and SVD) for effective analysis and solution of linear systems in engineering and data analytics.
 3 apply differentiation and integration techniques, including optimization and calculation of areas and volumes, to solve practical problems in engineering and computational contexts.
 4 master multivariate calculus concepts such as partial derivatives, Taylor series, and constrained optimization methods for applications in machine learning and data science algorithms.
 5 provide MATLAB techniques for solving first-order and higher-order ordinary differential equations to model and analyse dynamic systems in computing and engineering.

-Cours se Outcomes After Revised Bloom's Taxonomy Levels (RBT) CO1 apply the concepts of eigenvalues and eigenvectors to diagonalize matrices and solve systems of linear equations in real-world applications.
+Course Outcomes After After successful completion of this course, the students shall be able to CO1 apply the concepts of eigenvalues and eigenvectors to diagonalize matrices and solve systems of linear equations in real-world applications.
 Ap CO2 apply the concepts of vector spaces, subspaces and matrix decomposition techniques such as LU decomposition and Singular Value Decomposition to solve linear systems and reduce matrix complexity in data science and engineering problems.
 Ap CO3 apply differentiation techniques to solve optimization problems including finding maxima and minima and use integration methods to compute arc lengths, areas between curves and volumes of solids for practical engineering and computational applications.
 Ap CO4 apply multivariate calculus concepts such as partial derivatives and Taylor's series expansion to analyse and approximate multivariable functions for solving engineering and computational problems.
 Ap CO5 analyse and solve constrained and unconstrained optimization problems using the Lagrange multiplier method and determine the maxima and minima of functions with two or more variables relevant to machine learning and data science applications.
 An CO6 analyse methods for solving first-order and higher-order ordinary differential equations to model and analyse dynamic systems in engineering and computing, using appropriate solution techniques to address real-world problems.
 An

 Program Outcomes (PO) (Strong-3, Medium - 2, Weak-1) Progra

-1 2 3 4 5 6 7 8 9 10 11 Specific Outcomes (PSO)
+1 2 3 4 5 6 7 8 9 10 11 Specification Specification (PSC) nes

 Course Outcomes (CO) Engineering Knowledge Problem Analysis Design/Development of Solutions Conduct Investigations of Complex Problems Engineering Tool Usage The Engineer and The World Ethics Individual and Collaborative Team work Communication Project Management and Finance Life-Long Learning PSO 1 PSO 2

 1 2 2

 2 1 3 1 2

 3 1 1 1 2

 4 1 1 1 2

 5 1 1 2

 6 2 2